Whether it’s free BPM software or a subscribed plan, looking for the right software can be a confusing and time-consuming process.

 Some are even open-source, while others come in the form of free trial periods.
 Along with it is the intent to eventually sell you a complete or more feature-full product.

 “A discipline involving any combination of modeling, automation, execution, control, measurement and optimization of business activity flows, in support of enterprise goals, spanning systems, employees, customers, and partners within and beyond the enterprise boundaries.”

-This can be on a smaller scale (individual use) or it could be a scaled-up enterprise solution.
-It is designed to manage hundreds of processes, automate manual tasks, and generally optimize workflows in a company.
+This can be on a smaller scale (individual use) or it can be a scaled-up enterprise solution.
+It is designed to manage hundreds of business workflows and processes, automate manual tasks, and generally optimize workflows in a company.

-Utilizing (free) BPM software in the outsourcing industry
+Utilizing (free) business process management software in the outsourcing industry